 Roy Moore has a number of claims to fame or infamy, depending on your religious orientation.
 He captures my interest for a number of reasons.
 I am deeply committed to clarity on moral epistemology, so his leadership of an organization called “The Center for Moral Law” must attract my attention.
 He has been a lightning rod in the culture wars as a candidate for the U.S. Senate from Alabama, two-time elected chief justice of the Alabama Supreme Court, and defender of Biblical truth.
 He ordered probate judges in the state to disregard Federal Court orders to perform homosexual marriages.
 You might remember his name from his 2003 refusal to remove a monument to the Ten Commandments from Montgomery’s Supreme Court grounds.
-His is far from the only voice seeking to build a secular society on the Ten Commandments.
+His is far from the only voice seeking to build a legal system based on the Ten Commandments.
 After all, the U.S. Supreme Court building contains not one but two statues of Moses, both prominently featuring the stone tablets that were his gift to the Israelites and by implication to all of us.
 So we might be forgiven for asking why Judge Moore’s efforts to place God’s law front and center have produced so much heat from supporters and detractors.
 Do religionists think we need laws against stealing, killing, and libel?
 Do detractors think we don’t need such laws?
 There is much more here than meets the eye.